hcartiaux/hcartiaux.github.io/content/posts/2024-07-05-dedibox-debian-kvm-terraform.md

 ## That's all folks

-This is how I set-up my "homelab" experiments on a cheap dedicated server.
+This is how I set-up my "homelab" experiments on a cheap dedicated server, or should I say my "remotelab".
 Once my VMs are booted and reachable, I customize them using [my ansible configuration](https://github.com/hcartiaux/ansible).